GCTC-NTGC/TalentCloud/README.md

 Or specify wherever you keep your tests saved if saved elsewhere on your filesystem.

-If the tests fail, or you get a Segmentation Fault, remove the Example.php or Sample.php files from both the Unit and Feature folders and attempt to run them again.

 For further customization to your tests investigate the php.xml file and include or exclude options at your leisure.

 ## Editing Frontend Assets (CSS/SASS and JavaScript files):